parameciaCx/PingMeApp/README.txt

 This app is developed using the MEAN(mongodb,express,angularjs, and nodejs) stack.
-It is different from what I originally intended in my project proposal because at the time
 For my project I used express,body parser, jsonwebtoken, mongoose and morgan for my backend framework.
 Angular, bootstrap, chartjs, and ngToast for my frontend framework